 4) Include all damaged items in your claim and send receipts to the insurance company: You have a right to be compensated for any item of value that was damaged in the collision.
 Remember to list these items in your property damage claim.
 It helps to gather photographs and receipts for these items to prove their value.

 Don’t forget about your car seat!
 The National Highway Traffic Safety Administration (NHTSA) recommends that parents replace car seats if they were in a vehicle that was in a crash – even if the child was not in the car seat at the time of the car accident.

 Since the extreme forces caused by a car accident can bend the steel frame of a vehicle, the explosive force of even a minor car accident can damage the plastic of a child’s car seat.
 Even if you can’t see the damage with your naked eye, the crash protection of a car seat or booster seat may be compromised.
 Don’t risk your child’s safety; besides, the car insurance company should pay for a replacement car seat as part of your property damage claim.

 TIP: If you don’t have the receipts anymore, you may try reaching out to the retailer where the items were purchased, as the seller may be able to provide you with a copy of your receipt.

-While most attorneys will not handle property-damage only cases, as a courtesy, we provide assistance to our personal injury clients with the handling of their property damage claims.
-From our offices in DeKalb, Henry, Rockdale and Gwinnett counties, the experienced car accident attorneys at Kaine Law help our clients with every aspect of their claims throughout Atlanta and across Georgia..
-Call us today at 404-214-2001 or contact us online to set up a meeting.
+While most attorneys will not handle property-damage-only cases, as a courtesy, we assist our personal injury clients with the handling of their property damage claims.
+From our offices in DeKalb, Henry, Rockdale, and Gwinnett counties, our car accident attorneys and personal injury lawyers at Kaine Law help our clients with every aspect of their claims.
+Call today for a free consultation.
 Hablamos español.